foxglove/docs/docs/0-introduction/1-quick-start.md

 Create [a free Foxglove account](https://console.foxglove.dev/signup) to get started.

+## Collaboration

-Share whether you plan to use Foxglove "As an individual" or "With a team", so we can better help you set up your account
+Share whether you plan to use Foxglove "As an individual" or "With a team", for more streamlined account setup.

 ### As an individual

-As a solo user, you can:

 - Store and manage data in one central repository
 - Create and save Foxglove layouts, and access them across multiple devices